open-cluster-management-io/open-cluster-management-io.github.io/content/en/concepts/architecture.md

 the managed clusters from user's prescription.
-You can build any advanced multi-cluster orchestration on the top of placement, e.g. multi-cluster workload re-balancing, multi-cluster helm charts replication, etc. On the other hand if you're satisfied by the current capacities from our placement module, you can quickly opt-out and replace it with your customized ones, and reach out to our community so that we can converge in the future if plausible.
+You can build any advanced multi-cluster orchestration on the top of placement, e.g. multi-cluster workload re-balancing, multi-cluster helm charts replication, etc. On the other hand if you're not satisfied by the current capacities from our placement module, you can quickly opt-out and replace it with your customized ones, and reach out to our community so that we can converge in the future if possible.

 ---